Greatest Film Scenes

 Performance (1970, UK)

-In directors Donald Cammell's and Nicolas Roeg's (his directorial debut film) controversial (originally X-rated), dark, psychedelic and violent avant-garde psychological melodrama about dualities and the blurring (or merging) of sexual identities, with multiple examples of experimental and innovative film-making (fast and jarring jump cuts, shifts in POV, forward and backward flashbacks, elliptical editing, visual tinting effects, montages, etc.); the non-linear gender-bending cult film was criticized as sleazy and worthless for its homoerotic violence, explicit sex and nudity when first released:
+In directors Donald Cammell's and Nicolas Roeg's (his directorial debut film) controversial (originally X-rated), dark, psychedelic and violent avant-garde psychological melodrama, it was about dualities and the blurring (or merging) of sexual identities; it featured multiple examples of experimental and innovative film-making (fast and jarring jump cuts, shifts in POV, forward and backward flashbacks, elliptical editing, visual tinting effects, montages, etc.); it was a wild and drug-filled psychedelic, originally an X-rated cult film kept out of circulation for two years after production until edited down.
+The non-linear gender-bending cult film was criticized as sleazy and worthless for its homoerotic violence, explicit sex and nudity when first released.
+See Sex in Films for uncensored version.

-[Note: Co-director Cammell committed a gun-shot suicide in 1996 and documented it, copying the style used by one of the film's characters to carry out an execution, to 'transform' himself.
-Allegedly, Cammell remained conscious for 45 minutes, and even asked his wife as he looked in a mirror about an image of literary puzzle master Jorge Luis Borges: "Do you see the picture of Borges?" - it was also conclusively claimed that he died instantly.]
+[Note: Co-director Cammell committed a gun-shot suicide in 1996 and documented it, copying the style used by one of the film's characters to carry out his execution, to 'transform' himself.
+Allegedly, Cammell remained conscious for 45 minutes, and even asked his wife as he looked in a mirror about an image of literary puzzle master Jorge Luis Borges: "Do you see the picture of Borges?"
+It was also conclusively claimed that he died instantly.]

-• the opening disjointed and disorienting title credits sequence included views of a screeching Lockheed fighter jet in the air, a black Rolls Royce driving down a country highway, and two naked heterosexual bodies making love ("confirmed bachelor" Chas Devlin (James Fox) and cabaret nightclub singer Dana (Ann Sidney))
+• the opening disjointed and disorienting title credits sequence included views of a screeching Lockheed fighter jet in the air, a black Rolls Royce driving down a country highway, and two naked heterosexual bodies making love:

 Opening Title Credits Sequence